thottiamrp/modernweb-2019dec9/Labs/Ch02-Browsers/1devtools/README.md

 ## Steps:

-1. If you needed to step away or otherwise did not finish the bonus from the last exercise, please rename any in progress work by renaming the `index.html` file to end with -WIP such as `index-WIP.html` then copy the solution file from `\Labs\ch01-MWA_Node\solution\basics.html` into your `/WIP/` directory and rename it as `index.html`.
+1. If you did not finish the last exercise, copy the solution file from `\Labs\ch01-MWA_Node\solution\basics.html` into your project root directory and rename it as `index.html`.

-1. If not already open, open your `index.html` in the Chrome Browser.
+1. Open your `index.html` in the Chrome Browser.
 Recall Alt-B from within the file being opened in VSCode, or right-clicking in the VSCode Explorer menu to open in default browser.

 1. Open the dev tools by right-clicking on your displayed name in the browser, and choosing Inspect.